AdFabConnect/cordovaFuse/README.md

 Example :
 ```
   plugins: [
       {"org.apache.cordova.console": "https://git-wip-us.apache.org/repos/asf/cordova-plugin-console.git"},
       {"org.apache.cordova.splashscreen": "https://github.com/apache/cordova-plugin-splashscreen.git"}
   ],
 ```

-## 2. Manage your environments
+### 3. Install the icons and Splash screens
 This hook is an "after_prepare" hook.
-Put a project.json file with key/value in the config directory.
-Put these keys in the files (under www) you want to see updated by the values.
-Each time you'll prepare your project (cordova prepare), The files will be updated depending on the env you want : execute with : TARGET=prod; cordova build ios (if you want the prod env to be taken)

-## 3. Install the icons and Splash screens
-This hook is an "after_prepare" hook.
-I've revisited the script from Dan because I wanted all the icons and splash screen to be copied from source to the platform destinations.

-The principle is simple : Create a config directory (root of your project) in which you'll create the platform directories and a subdirectory "icons" and another "splash".
-Once done, every time you prepare your project (cordova prepare), theses directories will be put in your platforms !

-on the icon-resize folder inside of the config folder, put your icon.png. then everytime the prepare command is executed, this icon (which can be as big / high quality / size as you can) will get converted to the one used in xcode and put inside of /config/ios/resources/icons folder.
-To change the name of the icon created using mobile-icon-resizer you have to edit this config file [icon-resize-config.js](https://github.com/AdFabConnect/cordovaFuse/blob/master/config/icon-resize/icon-resize-config.js)
+Just put a icon.png and a splash.png in your project root folder.
+This hook will generate all icons/splashs needed for ios/android.

-## 4. Install Fonts in iOS
+### 4. Install Fonts in iOS
 This hook is an "after_prepare" hook.
 This is always tedious to install new fonts in your iOS cordova project.
 Mika (https://github.com/mikaelh94) has written an excellent article on this subject : http://connect.adfab.fr/tutorial/phonegap-utiliser-des-polices-systemes (ask me if you want it to be translated).